 Body scrubs use grainy ingredients like sugar or oats to slough off dead skin and reveal the smoothness and radiance beneath.
 They're popular for a reason—you can see and feel the results immediately.
-Fine, soft grains are better than anything too sharp or jagged, as the latter can leave little tears in the skin.
+Fine, soft grains are better than anything too sharp or jagged, as the latter may leave little tears in the skin.
 Microbeads are also on their way out since they're notorious for polluting the oceans and rivers.

 Body polishes are relatively new to the market.
 They're pretty much the same as body scrubs, but some formulations are gentler since the beauty industry is trending toward nourishing ingredients like oils, clays, and coffee grounds.
 "Body polish" is mostly a marketing term, but it can feel brand new.
 And anything that gets you excited about skincare and self-care is a good thing.